warnerm06/twitterpated/README.md

 Optional: Please continue to work together on optional additions.
 1. Customize your app any way you want.
 2. Each person could create their own heroku app.
+3. There's plenty of green field to explore after this week. :-)